 This dataset contains anonymized passive traffic traces from CAIDA's AMPATH monitor on an OC12 link at the AMPATH Internet Exchange during the DITL 2007 measurement event.
 The payload has been removed from all packets.

 CAIDA only operated one passive Internet trace collection monitor in 2007, we expanded our monitoring capabilities in 2008 and strongly encourage people to use data in the Anonymized 2008 Internet Traces Dataset, which we think contains traffic traces more representative of current Internet traffic.
-Information on other CAIDA datasets is available on the data section of our website, and by searching in DatCat, the Internet Measurement Data Catalog.
+Information on other CAIDA datasets is available on the data section of our website.